Methodology

 02 · Cart and checkout

 Cart abandonment is the single largest source of leak in e-commerce.
 Baymard Institute's meta-research puts the average cart-abandonment rate at ~70%.
-We apply that as a top-of-funnel loss factor on annual sales, then split 70/30 across cart and checkout stages to reflect that pre-payment exit is heavier than mid-checkout exit.
+We apply that to annual sales, then split 70/30 across cart and checkout.

 monthly_loss_cart_and_checkout = annual_sales × 0.70 / 12